KFBU

-KFBU (1630 AM) is a non-commercial religious music and talk station licensed to Fox Farm, Wyoming, and serving the Cheyenne region as part of Your Network of Praise (YNOP).
+KFBU (1630 AM) is a non-commercial radio station licensed to Fox Farm, Wyoming, United States, and serving the Cheyenne region.
+It is owned by Hi-Line Radio Fellowship, Inc. as part of Your Network of Praise (YNOP), carrying the entire network schedule.

 KFBU's transmitter tower site is in the South Side Historic District, between 2nd and 3rd street and Evans and Van Lennen Avenue, sharing the lot with St. Joseph's food pantry.
 The station operates with a daytime power of 10,000 watts, offering local coverage to Cheyenne and Burns.
 The coverage is enhanced by good ground conductivity in most of the metro, and a non-noisy environment.
 At night, in common with most Expanded Band stations, the power decreases to 1,000 watts, which still covers Cheyenne locally, along with skywave coverage to Salt Lake City and Albuquerque.

 KFBU programming is also broadcast by a translator on FM 94.7, K234AH, located 11 mi west of Cheyenne, which broadcasts a city grade signal to the area.

-Programming

-The station currently clears the entire network schedule of YNOP, with hosts such as David Jeremiah in the mornings, Jay Sekulow in the early afternoons, and Greg Laurie in the evenings.
-The company designates free time for contemporary Christian music and some occasional hymnals in-between shows, and is completely music based at night.
-The station has an affiliation with "20 The Countdown Magazine" during late Saturday afternoons, where as neighboring KUYO has it in the early afternoon.